smorello87/intro-to-omeka/sections/addanitem.md

 Let’s try and add a few items together.

 ## Add a Still Image
 We are going to start with a picture of the B. Altman & Co. headquarter on Fifth Avenue.
-Right click [here](1.jpg) and download the file to your desktop.
+Click [here](1.jpg) and download the file to your desktop.

 From your site's dashboard, click on _Items_ to access the Items menu, then click on _Add an Item_.